Alyssa Watson, LPC

 — June Tomaso Wood

-• Under the clinical supervision of Stephanie Franzoni, LCPC, CST, Alyssa supports individuals and couples as they navigate challenges with sexual functioning, intimacy, and desire discrepancies.
-To further her expertise in these delicate areas, she is currently pursuing her certification as a Sex Therapy Informed Professional.
+Under the clinical supervision of Stephanie Franzoni, LCPC, CST, I support individuals and couples as they navigate challenges with sexual functioning, intimacy, and desire discrepancies.
+To further my expertise in these delicate areas, I am currently pursuing my certification as a Sex Therapy Informed Professional.

 My experience also includes school-based counseling with the Coalition for a Drug-Free Hawaii and work in a residential care setting supporting youth in critical environments.
 This range of experience allows me to bring both structure and flexibility to the therapeutic process, meeting clients with steadiness during challenging and complex seasons.